maltesie/ChimericFragments/README.md

 option in the config.jl file.
 If set to false, the types of the supplied UTRs and IGRs have to be the same as defined by the options fiveutr\_type, threeutr\_type and igr\_type.

-#### Fisher Exact Test parameter:
+#### Fisher Exact Test parameters:

 include\_read\_identity defines, if the test should take the order of the chimeric pair's placement on the read(s) into account and include\_singles the addition of single transcripts of each partner. max\_fdr sets the maximum false discovery rate and min\_reads defines a cut off for the output into the final tables.

+#### Visualization parameters:

+The visualization of the results is implemented as a Dash web application.
+It
-### run chimeric_fragments.jl
+### run analyze.jl and visualize.jl

-The script can be executed by passing it to the julia executable.
+The scripts can be executed by passing them to the julia executable.
 In a terminal, run

->julia path/to/chimeric_fragments.jl path/to/project_folder
+>julia path/to/analyze.jl path/to/project_folder/config.jl

 To rerun the analysis (e.g. with a different set of parameters), remove the results folder from the project folder and rerun the above command.
+After a successful run of the analysis, the visualization can be started by running

+>julia path/to/visualize.jl path/to/project_folder/config.jl

 ## Analysis results